google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ![Using the object formatter on a DOM element](images/consolelog-object-formatter.png)

-Calling `console.dir()` on a JavaScript object is equivalent to calling `console.log()` on the same object&mdash;they both print out the object's JavaScript properties in a tree format.
+Calling `console.dir()` on a JavaScript object is equivalent to calling `console.log()` on the same object.
+They both print the object's JavaScript properties in a tree format.

-Compare this with the behavior of `console.log()`, which displays the element in an XML format as it would appear in the Elements panel:
+Compare this with the behavior of `console.log()`, which displays the element in XML format as it would appear in the Elements panel:

     console.log(document.body);

 ![Using console.log() on an element](images/consolelog-body.png)

+`%O` is a shortcut for dir.

 ### console.dirxml(object)

-Prints an XML representation of the specified object, as it would appear in the Elements panel.
+Prints an XML representation of the specified object as it would appear in the Elements panel.
 For HTML elements, calling this method is equivalent to calling `console.log()`.

     var list = document.querySelector("#myList");

     console.dirxml();

-* `%O` is a shortcut for dir
-* `%o` acts either as dir or dirxml depending on the object type (non-dom or dom)
+`%o` acts either as dir or dirxml depending on the object type (non-dom or dom).

 ### console.error(object [, object, ...])

-Similar to [`console.log()`](#consolelog), `console.error()` and also includes a stack trace from where the method was called.
+Similar to [`console.log()`](#consolelog), `console.error()` also includes a stack trace from where the method was called.

     function connectToServer() {
         var errorCode = 1;